kode4food/interpol/doc/Language_Reference.md

 end
 ```

 Partials are first-class elements of Interpol, meaning they can be passed around and assigned to variables.
+In certain situations, they are also hoisted to the top of their scope, so you can call them in your code even before they've been defined.

 ### Importing
 Importing partials and variables in Interpol is similar to Python.
 One can either import an entire module as a single variable, or can cherry-pick individual properties.
 In all cases, the imported items can be aliased locally.